HOME MONTHLY ACTIVITY REPORTS FAQ CONTACT US

 Facebook information

-Fairbank Police Chief Dakota Drish is a proud member of the Fairbank Iowa Police Department and has been serving the City of Fairbank as a police officer since August 28th, 2020.
+Fairbank's Chief of Police, Dakota Drish, is a proud member of the Fairbank Iowa Police Department and has been serving the City of Fairbank in a law enforcement capacity since August 28th, 2020.
 Chief Drish is currently employed full-time as a State Conservation Officer for the Iowa Department of Natural Resources Law Enforcement Bureau and performs his Police Chief duties for the City of Fairbank on a part-time basis.
 Before becoming a State Conservation Officer, Chief Drish received an Associate of Arts Degree and an Associate of Applied Science Degree from Indian Hills Community College, a Bachelor’s Degree in Criminal Justice from Buena Vista University, and a Master’s Degree in Criminal Justice from St. Ambrose University.
-While performing his undergraduate and graduate studies, Chief Drish was employed by the Washington County Sheriff’s Office working in their Jail facility, the Washington County Conservation Board maintaining their parks and public hunting areas, the Juvenile Court Services System throughout Jefferson County Iowa, and the Iowa Department of Natural Resources as a State Water Patrol Officer in various locations throughout the State of Iowa.
+While performing his undergraduate and graduate studies, Chief Drish was employed by the Washington County Sheriff’s Office working in their jail facility, the Washington County Conservation Board maintaining their parks and public hunting areas, the Juvenile Court Services System throughout Jefferson County Iowa, and the Iowa Department of Natural Resources as a State Water Patrol Officer in various locations throughout the State of Iowa.
 Subsequently, Chief Drish was hired by the Iowa Department of Natural Resources Law Enforcement Bureau as a State Conservation Officer assigned to Webster and Humboldt Counties in 2012 and has since occupied assignments in Buchanan, Black Hawk and Delaware Counties as well.

-Chief Drish has served the Iowa Department of Natural Resources Law Enforcement Bureau in various roles including as a Firearms Instructor, Rifle Instructor, Designated Defensive Marksman Instructor, Armorer, Season Patrol Officer Instructor, Code Committee Member, and Regulation Review Committee Member while performing his full-time duties as a State Conservation Officer.
+Chief Drish has served the Iowa Department of Natural Resources Law Enforcement Bureau in various roles including as a Firearms Instructor, Rifle Instructor, Designated Defensive Marksman Instructor, Armorer, Season Patrol Officer Instructor, Code Committee Member, and Regulation Review Committee Member, Health and Safety Committee Member, among others all while performing his full-time duties as a State Conservation Officer.

 Chief Drish would like to say “Thank You” to the City of Fairbank for the opportunity to serve your community as your Chief of Police!